YogiBear52/Standards/Methodology/Dev/ApiServices/Concurrency.md

 Working right with concurrency in our services is the KEY to a effective and fast service

-It's important to understand that most of our time in services is spend on IO.
+It's important to understand that most of the execution time within services is spent on IO.

 - Network IO is the the slowest action we can do.
+EVER.
 - Disk IO

-Therefore, we must make our service resources idle while waiting to an ongoing executing IO.
+Therefore, we must make our service resources(CPU) idle while waiting to an ongoing executing IO.

-Each programming language solves it differently
+Each programming language solves it differently:

 ## Javascript (Browser/NodeJs)